homeall/caddy-reverse-proxy-cloudflare/README.md

                                                             # If you mount to /etc/caddy/Caddyfile, this var is implicitly handled.
     # ...
 ```
-When you mount your own file to `/etc/caddy/Caddyfile`, it takes precedence over the file `caddy-docker-proxy` would generate at that same default location.
-The image's entrypoint is designed to detect a user-provided Caddyfile at this path and will use it directly.
+When you mount your own file to `/etc/caddy/Caddyfile`, Caddy will use it directly for its configuration.
+Since `caddy-docker-proxy` is disabled, this is the only way to configure Caddy in this build.

 ### Basic Caddyfile Example